 The central structure of the "Khit-Pen" Theological Education Model operates through five stages.
-Explanation of these stages are given here, and some incidents from the first year's use of the "Khit-Pen" Theological Education Model at SEANBC are included as illustrations.
+The next section details each of the five stages along with illustrations of the first year's use of the "Khit-Pen" Theological Education Model at SEANBC.